 International Relations Minor

-Graduates of the program have gone on to pursue further education in fields such as political science and anthropology and to successful careers in international law, economics, agriculture, trade, finance, and government service.
-They have worked in international and nongovernmental organizations, in cross-cultural affairs, in journalism, and in education.
+IRM graduates have gone on to higher education in disciplines such as political science and anthropology, as well as to successful careers in international law, economics, agriculture, trade, finance, journalism, public policy, and government service.

 How to Apply